mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 Unsafe dynamic component: @modal._name in node_modules/ember-promise-modals/templates/components/modal.hbs
 ```

+This means Embroider detected a call to the component helper with a variable
-Let's add a `packageRules` section for the `EpmModal` component.
-This component
+`@modal._name`.
+To try and resolve this, let's add a `packageRules` section for
-takes a `@modal` argument which is an object that also contains the `_name`
+the `EpmModal` component.
+This component takes a `@modal` argument which is an
-property as shown in the error that Embroider threw.
-We can tell Embroider that
+object that also contains the `_name` property as shown in the error that
-this argument represents a component name.
-The layout of the component also
+Embroider threw.
+We can tell Embroider that this argument represents a component
-needs to be explicitly passed.
+name.
+The layout of the component also needs to be explicitly passed.

 ```javascript
 const { Webpack } = require('@embroider/webpack');